dtolnay/proc-macro-hack/README.md

 - [`structure`] – Macro that uses a format string to create strongly-typed data pack/unpack interfaces.
 - [`bstring`] – Macro for formatting byte strings.
+- [`net-literals`] – Macros for writing IP/socket address literals that are checked for validity at compile time.
 - [`wstr`] – Macros for compile-time UTF-16 (wide) string literals.
 - [`hexf`] – Macros that enable hexadecimal floating point literals.
 - [`binary_macros`] – Macros for decoding base64 and hexadecimal-like encodings